Arthur-Milchior/anki-trigger-action-on-note/config.md

 An atomic action is:
 * "action": what to do to other cards, when the triggering rules apply.
-Actions are "suspend", "unsuspend", "bury", "unbury"
+Actions are "suspend", "unsuspend", "bury", "unbury", "flagi" with "i" a flag number between 0 and 4 included.
 * "card types: a list of card type on which this action apply.
 If some card does not exists, the action is not applied to it simply.